r15hil/Spotify-Artist-Analyser/README.md

 # Spotify-Artist-Analyser
-A web application to analyse artists on Spotify.
+A web application to analyse artists on Spotify using the Spotify API, Django, Bootstrap and Chart.js.

 ## Set up
 - You will need to use your own Spotify API keys, which can be assigned at the top of _views.py_ as `CLIENT_ID` and `CLIENT_SECRET`.